iWhatty/ohkami-v0.23.5-to-0.24-migration-notes/docs/HEADERS_v0.24.md

 `Encoding` and `CompressionEncoding` represent compression algorithms.
 The `AcceptEncoding` struct sorts algorithms by quality values (`QValue`) so you can negotiate compressed responses.
+`AcceptEncoding::parse` handles `*` wildcards and ignores unknown names.
+It defaults `identity` to q=0.001 so compression is preferred if supported.
 The helper `QValue::parse` converts a quality string like `"0.8"` into a sortable floating point representation.
+Call `iter_in_preferred_order` to iterate encodings sorted by quality.

 Typed helpers exist for many common headers.
 For example `ResponseHeaders` provides methods like `ContentType` and `CacheControl` which accept strongly